nextcloud/news/docs/features/plugins.md

 }
 ```

-If your plugin integrates with an other Nextcloud app, make sure to also require it be installed.
-If you depend on the bookmarks app for instance use:
+If your plugin integrates with another Nextcloud app, make sure to also require it be installed.
+If you depend on the Bookmarks app for instance use:

 ```php
 <?php